SteveMacenski/slam_toolbox/paper.md

 The only package that could accomplish the above was Cartographer, however it was abandoned by Google and it is no longer maintained.

 We propose a new fully open-source ROS package, SLAM Toolbox, to solve this problem.
-SLAM Toolbox builds on the legacy of Open Karto, the open-source library from SRI International, providing not only accurate mapping algorithms, but a variety of other tools and improvements.
-[CITATION NEEDED]
+SLAM Toolbox builds on the legacy of Open Karto, the open-source library from SRI International, providing not only accurate mapping algorithms, but a variety of other tools and improvements [@karto].
 SLAM Toolbox provides multiple modes of mapping depending on need, asynchronous and asynchronous, utilities such as kinematic map merging, a localization mode, multi-session mapping, new and improved graph optimization, substantially reduced compute time, and prototype lifelong and distributed mapping applications.

 This package, `slam_toolbox` is open-source under an LGPLv2.1 at https://github.com/SteveMacenski/slam_toolbox.git and is available in every current ROS distribution.